-India elections 2021: Journalist safety guide
+India state assembly elections 2022: Journalist safety guide

-India is scheduled to hold legislative assembly elections in the states of Assam, Kerala, Tamil Nadu, West Bengal, and Puducherry in April and May 2021.
+India is scheduled to hold legislative assembly elections in the states of Uttar Pradesh, Punjab, Goa, Uttarakhand, and Manipur in February and March 2022.

-Media workers covering any of these elections should be aware of the potential risk of physical attack, intimidation, and harassment; online bullying; COVID-19 exposure; arrest and detention; and government restrictions on reporting, including access to the internet.
-At least two journalists were killed in relation to their work in India in 2020, according to CPJ research.
+Media workers covering any of these elections should be aware of the potential risk of physical attack, intimidation, and harassment; online bullying; arrest and detention; and government restrictions on reporting, including access to the internet.
+Five journalists in India died as a result of their reporting in 2021, topping CPJ's global records for the year; seven were imprisoned in relation to their work as of December 1, 2021.
+Hundreds in India's media fraternity have died after contracting COVID-19, according to a database compiled by the Network of Women in Media India.
+Amid sectarian tensions journalists have faced reprisals for their religion, gender, and identity and been accused of spreading communal disharmony for reporting on religious violence.